mcblooder/GitCracken/README.md

 Clone repository on your pc or Download ZIP and extract it

 ## macOS
-- open `Installer.scpt` by double clicking it and hit "Play" button
+- open `Install.scpt` by double clicking it and hit "Play" button
 - run GitKraken and wait for 5 seconds

 ## Linux / macOS